5 gravel routes in Haute Maurienne Vanoise

 Jérôme Furbeyre: "A classic itinerary is quite busy at the height of summer.
 This is understandable: the setting is simply magnificent and the ride is fairly easy.
 Personally, I really like this gravel outing because it's a fun and varied way to get out and about in the heart of the Vanoise National Park, with a nice reward on arrival at the refuge: superb views, home-made pie and beer brewed by the refuge keeper!

 Aussois.
-Departure parking of the quarry (Aussois dams) 2000 m.
+Departure parking de la carrière (Aussois dams) 2000 m.
 Arrival at the Fond d'Aussois refuge 2346 m.
 Return by the same route.

-Once at the pass, we can leave by the same route but I advise to go back down to the Petit Mont Cenis refuge for a well deserved break.
-Those who still have energy can then continue towards the fort of Pattacreuse or go back down by the pass of Mont Cenis and Val Cenis-Lanslebourg.
+Once you've reached the pass, you can set off again by the same route, but I recommend descending to the Petit Mont Cenis refuge for a well-deserved break.
+Those who still have some energy left can then continue on to the Pattacreuse fort or head straight back down via the Col du Mont Cenis and Val Cenis-Lanslebourg.
 A great gravel adventure!

 Val Cenis.
 Departure from Val Cenis-Termignon, 1300 m.
-Arrival at Sollières pass, 2760 m.
-Return by the same route or by the pass of Mont Cenis.
+Arrival Col de Sollières 2760 m.
+Return by the same route or via the Col du Mont Cenis.

 5 gravel itineraries on Haute Maurienne Vanoise, the Col de Sollières, grand tour gravel and 1400 m of ascent